 While stickiness has played tricks with both lowering and raising prices, some goods and services are sticky up or sticky down.
 That means that while they move in one direction easily, getting them to reverse the trend is extremely difficult.
 A change in wage is a great example.
 People are generally pretty happy when they receive a pay raise, but pay cuts are rare because your boss is more likely to lay you off or cut your hours than change your pay (sorry, I hate to break it to you!).
 Inflation and unions also mean that workers are used to and expect their wages to grow over time through legislative or membership pressure, making these “prices” sticky down, where a decrease is unlikely, even when it is in the long-term interest of the firm and the employee.

 OK, I get it, but I can change my prices whenever I want...or can I?

-From a pure efficiency standpoint, sticky prices are an abomination, because holding an inefficient price results in deadweight loss since the market suggests there is another optimal price to maximize consumer and producer surplus.
+From a pure efficiency standpoint, sticky prices are an abomination because holding an inefficient price results in a deadweight loss since the market suggests there is another optimal price to maximize consumer and producer surplus.
 However, there are a number of reasons why businesses do not change their price as often as Kim Kardashian has a new boyfriend.
 Let’s take a look.